1AlexBunea/FitnessTrackerFrontEnd/README.md

 ## 🔧 Setup and Installation

 1. Clone the repository:
-2. Navigate to the project directory:
+2. Navigate to the project directory
-3. Install dependencies:
+3. Install dependencies: npm
-4. Start the development server:
+4. Start the development server: npm run dev
 5. Open `http://localhost:5173` in your browser to view the app.

 ## Connecting to Backend